ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 ::
    hasRigors OR hasDyspnea
-   hasFever AND (hasDyspnea OR hasTachycardia) (hasShock or hasDyspnea) AND (hasTachycardia OR hasNausea)
+   hasFever AND (hasDyspnea OR hasTachycardia) (hasShock OR hasDyspnea) AND (hasTachycardia OR hasNausea)

-Logic expression operate on high-level NLPQL features, **not** on numeric literals or NLPQL variables.
+Logic expressions operate on high-level NLPQL features, **not** on numeric literals or NLPQL variables.
 The presence of a numeric literal or NLPQL variable indicates that the expression is either a mathematical expression or possibly invalid.

-Simple logic expressions produce a reuslt from data contained in one or more task result documents.
+Simple logic expressions produce a result from data contained in one or more task result documents.
 The result from the expression evaluation is written to one or more new MongoDB result documents (the details will be explained below).